didkovsky/phpwd/README.md

 ## How does it works?

 When we want to register, we generating many iterations of HMAC of our password with the salt.
 We use the salt as a key for the HMAC and our password as input.
-The salt cant be generated on the server side, and will be given to the user, to be sure it is random and safe.
+The salt can be generated on the server side, and will be given to the user, to be sure it is random and safe.
 The salt - isn't a secret.

 ```
           salt      salt